Which honey to choose for yourself? Nutritional values of different types of honey

 Do you want the real thing?

-We ensure that our honeys retain their natural potency, as we have a line that is never heated.
-This ensures that they are full of flavor and nutrients – just as the bees create them.
+We make sure that our honeys retain their natural strength, as we have a line that is never heated.
+This ensures that they are full of flavor and nutrients - just as the bees create them.
+And of course, it is Slovenian!

 Check here 👉🏻 https://mellifera.si/collections/nesegreti-med